CoinFabrik/scout/docs/docs/detectors/21-unprotected-set-code-hash.md

 ### What it does

-It warns you if `set_code_hash` function is called without a previous check of the address of the caller.
+It warns you if `set_code_hash` function is called without previously checking the address of the caller.

 ### Why is this bad?

-If users are allowed to call `terminate_contract`, they can intentionally modify the contract behaviour, leading to the loss of all associated data/tokens and functionalities given by this contract or by others that depend on it.
+If users are allowed to call `set_code_hash`, they can intentionally modify the contract behaviour, leading to the loss of all associated data/tokens and functionalities given by this contract or by others that depend on it.

-### Known problems

-None.

 ### Example

 ```rust
     #[ink(message)]